misspaulo/misspaulo.github.io/index.md

 # UMIDIGI A5 Pro

-# TWRP
-Boot into TWRP :
+## Boot into TWRP:

 Shut down the phone, press power + vol up.
-It will bring a menu, you can navigate using vol+ and select using vol-
+Navigate using vol+ and select using vol-

 or